hadley/adv-r/Package-basics.md

 * there are no `.R` files in the `R/` directory - instead there are three files that store the parsed functions in an efficient format.
-This is basically the results of loading all the R code and then saving the functions with `save`, but with a little extra metadata to make things as fast as possible.
+This is basically the result of loading all the R code and then saving the functions with `save`, but with a little extra metadata to make things as fast as possible.